-- 5.26 The interaction between the measurement of equity instruments and the hedging requirements of IFRS 9/IAS 39 is a complex issue because of the different accounting options available to entities reporting under IFRS Standards: - a) the option to carry equity instruments either at FVPL or FVOCI; and - b) the option to continue applying the hedge accounting requirements in IAS 39 or apply those in IFRS 9. - 5.27 In general terms, when a fair value hedge meets the qualifying criteria, the hedging relationship is applied as follows: - a) the changes in the fair value of the hedging instrument are charged to profit or loss; and - b) the change in fair value attributable to the hedged risk adjusts the carrying amount of the hedged item, and is recognised in profit or loss. - 5.28 However, this general model is fit for hedged items that are otherwise carried at cost.
-If the hedged item is carried at FVOCI, the change in fair value attributable to the hedged risk is already incorporated in the carrying amount. - 5.29 For this reason, IFRS 9 has a specific provision for equities designated at FVOCI.
+- 5.25 The interaction between the measurement of equity instruments and the hedging requirements of IFRS 9/IAS 39 is a complex issue because of the different accounting options available to entities reporting under IFRS Standards: - a) the option to carry equity instruments either at FVPL or FVOCI; and - b) the option to continue applying the hedge accounting requirements in IAS 39 or apply those in IFRS 9. - 5.26 In general terms, when a fair value hedge meets the qualifying criteria, the hedging relationship is applied as follows: - a) the changes in the fair value of the hedging instrument are charged to profit or loss; and - b) the changes in fair value attributable to the hedged risk adjusts the carrying amount of the hedged item, and is recognised in profit or loss. - 5.27 However, this general model is fit for hedged items that are otherwise carried at cost.
+If the hedged item is carried at FVOCI, the change in fair value attributable to the hedged risk is already incorporated in the carrying amount.

+- 5.28 For this reason, IFRS 9 has a specific provision for equity instruments designated at FVOCI.
 Paragraph 6.5.8 of IFRS 9 indicates that in this case, the changes in fair value of the hedging instrument are recognised in OCI.
-The following paragraphs assess the implications of recognising impairment losses in profit or loss. - In this case, the recognition of an impairment loss in profit or loss would conflict with the application of the fair value hedge.
-Assume the following example: - a) the entity acquires an equity instrument for EUR 100; - b) the entity has a derivative that hedges the changes in fair value of the equity instrument; and - c) an impairment loss is automatically triggered when the fair value decreases by more than 10% of the original price. - 5.31 At the end of Year 1, the fair value of the equity has decreased from EUR 100 to EUR 80 and the fair value of the derivative has increased from EUR 0 to EUR 15. - 5.32 If the entity was applying the fair value hedge requirements in IFRS 9 with no impairment, both changes in fair value would be recognised in OCI.
-If an impairment model were to be introduced, then the decrease of EUR 20 would be recognised in profit or loss, while the requirement in IFRS 9.6.5.8 would result in recognising the increase of EUR 15 in OCI.

-- 5.33 To avoid this outcome, the automatic trigger should be set net of the effect of the hedging.
-In other words, in the scenario above, the entity would assess that the decline in fair value is equal to (EUR 20-EUR 15) = EUR 5, which represents 5% of the original acquisition price.
-Therefore, the entity would assess that it has not reached the trigger and the equity investment is not impaired. - 5.34 The entity would recognise the change on the instrument in profit or loss only when the net change exceeded the quantitative threshold.
+The following paragraphs assess the implications of recognising impairment losses in profit or loss. - 5.29 In this case, the recognition of an impairment loss in profit or loss would conflict with the application of the fair value hedge.
+Assume the following example: - a) the entity acquires an equity instrument for EUR 100; - b) the entity has a derivative that hedges the changes in fair value of the equity instrument; and - c) an impairment loss is automatically triggered when the fair value decreases by more than 10% of the original price. - 5.30 At the end of Year 1, the fair value of the equity instrument has decreased from EUR 100 to EUR 80 and the fair value of the derivative has increased from EUR 0 to EUR 15. - 5.31 If the entity was applying the fair value hedge requirements in IFRS 9 with no impairment, both changes in fair value would be recognised in OCI.
+If an impairment model were to be introduced, then the decrease of EUR 20 would be recognised in profit or loss, while the requirement in paragraph 6.5.8 of IFRS 9 would result in recognising the increase of EUR 15 in OCI. - 5.32 To avoid this outcome, consequential amendments would be needed to paragraph 6.5.8 of IFRS 9.
+One possible approach would be to set the automatic trigger net of the effect of the hedging.
+With this change, in the scenario above, the entity would assess that the decline in fair value is equal to (EUR 20-EUR 15) = EUR 5, which represents 5% of the original acquisition price.
+Accordingly, when considered net of the hedging effect, the quantitative impairment threshold has not been reached. - 5.33 Under such an approach the entity would recognise an impairment in profit or loss only when the net change exceeded the quantitative impairment threshold.